Azure/AML-Kubernetes/docs/troubleshooting.md

     ```

 ### Prometheus operator <a name="prom-op"></a>
 [Promtheus operator](https://github.com/prometheus-operator/prometheus-operator) is an open source framework to help build metric monitoring system in kubernetes.
-AzureML extension also utilizes promtheus operator to help customer monitor resource utilization of jobs.
+AzureML extension also utilizes promtheus operator to help monitor resource utilization of jobs.
 The following lists the open source components used for collecting metrics in AzureML extension:
 1. Promtheus operator serves to make running Prometheus on top of Kubernetes as easy as possible, while preserving Kubernetes-native configuration options.
 1. Promtheus serves to collect, calculate and upload metrics.
 1. CAdvisor is an open-source agent integrated into the kubelet binary that monitors resource usage and analyzes the performance of containers.
 CAdvisor produces the original metrics.
 1. Kube-state-metrics (KSM) generates metrics about the state of the objects in Kubernetes.
 Those metrics are used for performing correlation operations.
 1. Dcgm-exporter is used for collecting gpu metrics.
 Please refer to [DCGM exporter](#dcgm) for more information.

-If prometheus operator has been installed in cluster by other service, there will be a confliction between
+If prometheus operator has already been installed in cluster by other service, you can specify ```installPromOp=false``` to disable prometheus operator in AzureML extension side to avoid conflictions between two prometheus operators.
+In this case, all prometheus instances will be managed by the existing promtheus operator.
+And to make sure prometheus works properly, the following things need to be paid attention when you disable promtheus operator in Azureml extension side.
+1. Check if prometheus in azureml namespace is managed by prometheus operator.
+In some scenarios, prometheus operator is set to only monitor some specific namespaces.
+If so, please make sure azureml namespace is in the white list.
+Refer to [command flags](https://github.com/prometheus-operator/prometheus-operator/blob/b475b655a82987eca96e142fe03a1e9c4e51f5f2/cmd/operator/main.go#L165) for more information.
+2. Check if kubelete-service is enabled in prometheus operator.
+Kubelet-service contains all the endpoints of kubelet.
+Refer to [command flags](https://github.com/prometheus-operator/prometheus-operator/blob/b475b655a82987eca96e142fe03a1e9c4e51f5f2/cmd/operator/main.go#L149) for more information.
+And also need to make sure that kubelet-service has a label named k8s-app and it's value is kubelet
+3. Create ServiceMonitor for kubelet-service.
+Find the name and namespace of kubelet-service.
+Run the following command with variables replaced:
+    ```bash
+    cat << EOF | kubectl apply -f -
+    apiVersion: monitoring.coreos.com/v1
+    kind: ServiceMonitor
+    metadata:
+      name: prom-kubelet
+      namespace: azureml
+      labels:
+        release: "<extension-name>"     # Please replace to your Azureml extension name
+    spec:
+      endpoints:
+      - port: https-metrics
+        scheme: https
+        path: /metrics/cadvisor
+        honorLabels: true
+        tlsConfig:
+          caFile: /var/run/secrets/kubernetes.io/serviceaccount/ca.crt
+          insecureSkipVerify: true
+        bearerTokenFile: /var/run/secrets/kubernetes.io/serviceaccount/token
+        relabelings:
+        - sourceLabels:
+          - __metrics_path__
+          targetLabel: metrics_path
+      jobLabel: k8s-app
+      namespaceSelector:
+        matchNames:
+        - "<namespace-of-your-kubelet-service>"  # Please change this to the same namespace of your kubelet-service
+      selector:
+        matchLabels:
+          k8s-app: kubelet    # Please make sure your kubelet-service has a label named k8s-app and it's value is kubelet

+    EOF
+    ```

 ### Inference V1 <a name="inference-v1"></a>